asher-m/autospeedtest/README.md

 ## Usage
-Most simply, the user can open a `screen` and launch the script with args to automatically test every 20 minutes and plot, like:
+Most simply, the user can open a `screen` and launch the script to automatically test every 20 minutes and plot, like:
 ```
 $ screen
 $ python autospeedtest.py